tagohd/mono/Items/Legendary Artifacts/SOUL AMPLIFIER.md

 - Connect your own SOUL to [[CURSED AL'S CURSED ORB|THE ORB]]
 	- Not sure how this works, maybe you just have to put the orb on a staff (another artefact) and then hold the staff to be connected to the ORB?
 - You can now use your store-bought SOUL as if it were your own and cast spells previously beyond imagination!

+[Sudo]: Metal af 🤘
+[Sudo]: Oh, wait, I have a WIP for this...
+%% Insert SOUL BENEFICIARY %%

 ---